Dirk-/NanoBLEFlashPrefs/README.md

     Serial.println(myFlashPrefs.statusString());

-For interpretation of this information look at the [nRF5 SDK website](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.0.2/lib_fds.html).
+For interpretation of this information look at the [nRF5 SDK website](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.1.0/lib_fds.html).

 Garbage collection is also supported. `deletePrefs()` actually only invalidates a preference record, so flash usage gradually increases.
 Use `garbageCollection()` to clear the file system from all invalid (deleted) preference records.
+Please see the `NanoBLEFlashPrefsUtils` sample code for more information.

 ## TODO